The Raster Analysis service contains a number of tasks that allow you to perform common raster-based spatial analyses on your data.

 - As described in Raster Output, all raster analysis tasks create new data.
 How data is returned to you is controlled by the outputName parameter.

 - All tasks have a context parameter, which controls certain aspects of task execution.
-The context parameter has two properties, Extent and Spatial Reference.

 - All tasks execute asynchronously.
 That is, when you submit a request, a job identifier is returned to you, which you can use to track progress and retrieve results.
 See Checking job status for more information.